Route network simplification for transport planning

 See the Methods and parenx cookbook appendices for details on the methods, implementation, and how to run the pipelines on your own data.

-Based on available computing resources, the Voronoi algorithm is used for smaller networks (e.g., those covering approximately 1 km²), while the skeletonisation algorithm is preferred for larger areas (such as 100 km²).
-Notably, skeletonisation of the entire British rail centreline network took about 5 hours.
+Based on available computing resources, the Voronoi algorithm is used for smaller networks (e.g., those covering approximately 1 km²), while the skeletonization algorithm is preferred for larger areas (such as 100 km²).
+Notably, skeletonization of the entire British rail centreline network took about 5 hours.

 4 Application to Edinburgh City Centre